Friday, September 19, 2025

 TODAY’S COMMENT

-The daily, bull-bear spread of 50-indicators declined from +11 to +8 (11 more Bull indicators than Bear indicators) and is now giving a Bullish indication.
+The daily, bull-bear spread of 50-indicators declined from +7 to +5 (5 more Bull indicators than Bear indicators) and has declined to a Neutral indication.
 I consider +5 to -5 the neutral zone.
-The 10-dMA curve of the spread is solidly rising – a bullish sign.
+The 10-dMA curve of the spread smooths daily fluctuations; it remained heading down – a bearish sign.

 BOTTOM LINE